mganss/EmojiAddIn/README.md

 You can also download the add-on from its [detail page at Mozilla](https://addons.mozilla.org/de/thunderbird/addon/emojiaddin/) and then install using the [instructions here](http://kb.mozillazine.org/Extensions_(Thunderbird)).

-Once you have installed the add-on and restarted Thunderbird, the add-on will be available in the toolbar and the View menu when you write a message.
+Once you have installed the add-on and restarted Thunderbird, the add-on will be available from the View menu when you write a message.
+The toolbar button won't be visible by default, but you can add it to the toolbar by [customizing the toolbar](http://kb.mozillazine.org/Thunderbird_:_Tips_:_Customize_Toolbar).

 ## Screenshots